RedStoneMango/MangoPlayer/IDEAS.md

 - [ ] **Make the song download process cancelable**

   Add the ability for users to cancel song downloads in progress, particularly helpful if the process is stalled or the wrong item is being downloaded.

+  **This is not meant to be an official cancel feature but a killing mechanism if a process gets stuck**